-- A. A coop for housing chickens and an attached run shall be permitted as an accessory use to a single-family detached dwelling.
+- B. Not more than two persons shall be employed in said home occupation or trade, at least one of whom must be a resident of the premises. - C. Such uses shall not take place after 9:00 p.m.A.
+A coop for housing chickens and an attached run shall be permitted as an accessory use to a single-family detached dwelling.
 The combined square footage of the coop/run area should allow at least four (4) square feet for each chicken being kept in the area.
 Roosters are prohibited. - B. No coop or run for housing of chickens shall be located on a lot comprised of less than 40,000 square feet of lot area.
 A lot may only house a maximum of six (6) chickens for every 40,000 square feet of lot area comprising such lot.
 No lot may house more than eighteen (18) chickens in total. - C. Coops and runs may not be located in any front yard.
-Coops and runs shall be situated completely in a side or rear yard, and no less than fifteen (15) feet from any side or rear property line. - D. All coops and runs must be kept clean neat and free of debris and be in compliance with all state and local laws regulating animals.
+Coops and runs shall be situated completely in a side or rear yard, and no less than fifteen (15) feet from any side or rear property line. - D. No mechanical equipmentAll coops and runs must be kept clean neat and free of debris and be in compliance with all state and local laws regulating animals. - E. All coops and any attached run shall be screened from view at ground level from adjacent lots by installing a fence with a height of four (4) to six (6) fencing, landscaping, or a combination thereof and the screening must be effective and present throughout the year, i.e., evergreen landscaping. - F. All feed shall be used other than kept in rodent-proof containers. - G. All chickens will be contained in coops and runs unless property size is in excess of three (3) acres. - H. Any lot which houses chickens shall be required to submit an application and obtain a permit issued by the Building Inspector and accompanied by a fee in accordance with the Schedule of Fees of the Town of Carmel. - I. Penalties for offenses. - (1) Any complaint received by the Building Department or Police Department pursuant to this chapter pertaining to the cleanliness or sanitary condition of the run/coop may be referred to the Putnam County SPCA for investigation and who is hereby empowered to enforce any and all violations of this code.

-- E. All coops and any attached run shall be screened from view at ground level from adjacent lots by installing a fence with a height of four (4) to six (6) fencing, landscaping, or a combination thereof and the screening must be effective and present throughout the year, i.e., evergreen landscaping. - F. All feed shall be kept in rodent-proof containers. - G. All chickens will be contained in coops and runs unless property size is in excess of three (3) acres. - H. Any lot which houses chickens shall be required to submit an application and obtain a permit issued by the Building Inspector and accompanied by a fee in accordance with the Schedule of Fees of the Town of Carmel. - I. Penalties for offenses. - (1) Any complaint received by the Building Department or Police Department pursuant to this chapter pertaining to the cleanliness or sanitary condition of the run/coop may be referred to the Putnam County SPCA for investigation and who is hereby empowered to enforce any and all violations of this code. - (2) Any person or entity that shall violate any of the provisions of this section shall be guilty of a violation and shall be punished as follows: - (a) For a first offense: by a fine not to exceed \$50. - (b) For a second offense: by a fine not to exceed \$100. - (c) For a third offense or any subsequent offenses: by a fine not to exceed \$200 or removal of chickens, coop, and run from said premises, or by both such fine and cessation of use. - (d) Each violation of any provision of this section and each week that each such violation shall continue shall be deemed to be a separate and distinct offense. - (e) In addition to the above-provided penalties and punishment, the Town may also maintain an action or proceeding in a court of competent jurisdiction to compel compliance with or to restrain by injunction any violation of this section.
+- (2) Any person or entity that shall violate any of the provisions of this section shall be guilty of a violation and shall be punished as follows: - (a) For a first offense: by a fine not to exceed \$50. - (b) For a second offense: by a fine not to exceed \$100. - (c) For a third offense or any subsequent offenses: by a fine not to exceed \$200 or removal of chickens, coop, and run from said premises, or by both such fine and cessation of use. - (d) Each violation of any provision of this section and each week that which is customary fordomestic or household purposeseach such violation shall continue shall be deemed to be a separate and distinct offense. - E. No signs identifying the home occupation shall be permitted. - § 156-19 (e) In addition to the above-provided penalties and punishment, the Town may also maintain an action or proceeding in a court of competent jurisdiction to compel compliance with or to restrain by injunction any violation of this section.